 - External beam radiotherapy – X-rays are given from outside your body, using a radiotherapy machine.

-- Internal radiotherapy: a small amount of radioactive material is placed inside your body to treat cancers in your internal organs.
+- Internal radiotherapy – a small amount of radioactive material is placed inside your body to treat cancers in your internal organs.

 Both types can be given as outpatient procedures, or are carried out as part of wider inpatient cancer treatments.

 The Varian Edge provides very precise radiotherapy.
-It is designed for stereotactic brain and spinal radiosurgery, as well as stereotactic ablative radiotherapy (SABR) which is used for small tumours elsewhere in the body and Intensity Modulated Radiotherapy, a highly versatile treatment for a wide range of cancer types.
+It is designed for stereotactic brain and spinal radiosurgery, as well as stereotactic ablative radiotherapy (SABR) – which is used for small tumours elsewhere in the body – and intensity modulated radiotherapy, a highly versatile treatment for a wide range of cancer types.

-Gamma Knife Icon radiosurgery
+Gamma Knife Icon

-Gamma Knife Icon is also used to treat benign brain tumours such as meningiomas, acoustic neuromas and primary pituitary tumours and other non-cancerous brain conditions.
+The new Gamma Knife Icon is one of the most advanced systems for this type of intracranial (brain) surgery.
+Gamma Knife Icon is also used to treat benign brain tumours such as meningiomas, acoustic neuromas and primary pituitary tumours, and other non-cancerous brain conditions.

-The MRI-Guided Linac is a technological step change in radiotherapy that significantly improves outcomes through more precise targeting of tumours, including those of the pancreas, liver, lung, prostate, and breast.
+Cromwell Hospital is the first hospital in London and the second in the UK to use MRI-guided Linac technology.
+The MRI-guided Linac is a technological step change in radiotherapy that significantly improves outcomes through more precise targeting of tumours, including those of the pancreas, liver, lung, prostate, and breast.